There is something incredibly fascinating about a pregnant belly.

 How long is a piece of string?
 Every pregnancy and every woman is different.

-That being said, on average, a first time pregnant woman can expect to see her pregnant belly start to show at about 12-15 weeks.
+That being said, on average, a first time pregnant woman can expect to see her pregnancy bump start to show at about 12-15 weeks, or around the end of the first trimester when morning sickness typically ends.

 This is because around this time your uterus starts to expand above your pelvic bone.